 Cupping Physical Therapy

 Suction cup therapy (also called Cupping therapy) that we currently offer in Brooklyn began as an ancient healing modality in China.
-It was so effective for treating pain that radiates just below the skin’s surface that it’s been copied and modernized for centuries.
+Cupping physiotherapy was so effective for treating pain that radiates just below the skin’s surface that it’s been copied and modernized for centuries.

 Suction cup therapy loosens up your energy and affects your soft tissue, providing results that are hard to dismiss.
 Whether you want cupping treatment for pain relief, to help you lose weight or just to relax, your physical therapists at TRI Physical Therapy is fully trained in cupping physical therapy.

 Types of Suction Cup Therapy (Cupping)